cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/sentinel-one.md

    3. **Application Path**: Enter the full path to the SentinelOne process to be checked (for example, `C:\Program Files\SentinelOne\Sentinel Agent 21.7.4.1043\SentinelAgent.exe`).
    {{<Aside type="note">}}

    The path of the SentinelOne process may change between updates.
-Be sure to edit **Application Path** to match the new path, or use `%PATH%` variables.
+Make sure to edit **Application Path** to match the new path, or use `%PATH%` variables.

    {{</Aside>}}
    4. **Signing certificate thumbprint (recommended)**: Enter the thumbprint of the publishing certificate used to sign the binary.
 This proves the binary came from SentinelOne and is the recommended way to validate the process.